AMMAR-M-HRAGA/AMMAR-M_HRAGA/README.md

 # 👋 Hello there!
-I'm Ammar Mohammed Ammar
+I'm Ammar Mohammed
 ## 🚀 About Me
 I'm a mechatronics engineering student focusing on communications and computer systems, passionate about embedded systems and automotive cybersecurity.